john-itcsolutions/cheirrs/README.md

 `microk8s.kubectl edit configmap -n kube-system coredns`

-Edit the line with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.2.
+Edit the lines with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.2.
 You will need to use the 'insert' and 'delete' keys carefully!
 Save and exit as for vim.

 `python3 scripts/cli.py deploy-to uk8s`